greencloudcomputing/docs/docs/guide/passing_parameters.md

 sidebar_position: 8
 ---

-# How do I pass parameters to a Green Cloud function ?
+# How do I pass parameters to a GreenCloud function ?

-It's nice to have low carbon functions like those offered by Green Cloud however the real power of them comes from being able to pass information to them.
-In GreenCloud we have two methods for passing information into a function -:
+It's nice to have low carbon functions like those offered by GreenCloud however the real power of them comes from being able to pass information to them.
+In GreenCloud we have two methods for passing information into a function :-

 ### Query Parameters